-SAMPS (Short Answer Management Problems): 40-45 SAMPs to test recall of factual knowledge and problem solving abilities in the areas of definition and management of health problems and critical appraisal.
+SAMPS (Short Answer Management Problems): Test recall of factual knowledge and problem solving abilities in the areas of definition and management of health problems and critical appraisal.